The Independent's journalism is supported by our readers. When you purchase through links on our site, we may earn commission.

 Where to stay

 A few steps from Portree Bay, Cuillin Hills Hotel boasts spectacular views, an award-winning restaurant, The View, and stylish decor in modern rooms.
-The calm atmosphere and various whiskies on offer make Cuillin Hills the perfect home-from-home stay on the Isle of Skye.
+The calm atmosphere and various whiskies on offer make Cuillin Hills an ideal home-from-home stay on the Isle of Skye.

 Enniskillen, County Fermanagh

-The largest town in County Fermanagh has also been named the UK’s friendliest.
-Enniskillen’s welcoming waterfront setting is a particular attraction, with impressive history to be found in the 15th-century Enniskillen Castle as well as the Marble Arch Caves, which were formed over 340 million years ago and are part of an unmissable natural landscape of rivers, woodlands and waterfalls – all just a short journey from the centre of this Northern Irish jewel.
-In the town centre, the Enniskillen Buttermarket hosts local jewellers and cafes with Irish produce, and the idyllic area around Lough Erne’s two connected lakes is perfect for a long hike, relaxed stroll, or simple day spent getting away from it all.
+The largest town in County Fermanagh has frequently been named the UK’s friendliest.
+Enniskillen’s welcoming waterfront setting is a particular attraction, with an impressive history to be found in the 15th-century Enniskillen Castle as well as the Marble Arch Caves formed over 340 million years ago – an unmissable natural landscape of rivers, woodlands and waterfalls.
+In the town centre, the Enniskillen Buttermarket hosts local jewellers and cafes with Irish produce, and the idyllic area around Lough Erne’s two connected lakes is a dream for a long hike or a relaxed stroll.

 Where to stay